gammapy/PyGamma15/talks/analysis-spec/README.md

 domains of high energy astrophysics.
-In particular, analyses of X-ray and VHE gamma-rays spectra share many characteristics: forward-folding methods,  Poisson signal and background etc. Extensive software packages have been developed for X-rays astrophysics (e.g. XPSEC, Sherpa)  which can provide effective tools for spectral analysis of VHE data.
+In particular, analyses of X-ray and VHE gamma-rays spectra share many characteristics: forward-folding methods,  Poisson signal and background etc. Extensive software packages have been developed for X-rays astrophysics (e.g. XSPEC, Sherpa)  which can provide effective tools for spectral analysis of VHE data.
 We will discuss how this can be practically done.
 We will review the specificities of VHE spectral analysis (signal to noise level,  multiple observations, background estimation, profile likelihood methods